Stress and the American Dream: Two Peas in a Pod?

 The importance of self-care

-Chose your stressors wisely
+Choose your stressors wisely

-The American Dream isn’t the only dream worth having.
+Perhaps the American Dream isn’t the only dream worth having.

 Note: The Holmes-Rahe scale is not without criticism.
 This scale, like most self-report scales, does not allow for the distinguishing between individual differences in response to each scale item.